Aina Onabolu: Career

 In 1909, when the colonial government in Nigeria took control of formal education, the curriculum in the schools was geared towards the provision of suitable education to train clerk position clerks for the colonial Administration government administration.
 Little was thought of arts education in secondary education until a report recommended the teaching of native indigenous handcraft.
 Prior to the report, Aina had formally presented requests for the introduction of modern arts education in secondary schools but his option was rejected by the colonial education officers.
 During the time, there were implicit suggestions by the colonial officers that the natural limits of Africans was in pottery and craft.

 Aina's return from St John Woods, London, in 1922 and Julians Academy in Paris and his acquired knowledge of the European technique of painting, anatomy and the characteristics of European art education coincided with a new perspective on introducing indigenous art education in the country.

 Aina, who had taught informally to enthusiastic students began teaching in a few top schools in Lagos such as King's College, Lagos and CMS Grammar School, Lagos.
 His themes dealt primarily with the science of perspective, drawing, human proportions, and watercolor painting.
 Though there were few teachers on western techniques in art, Aina's period started the separation of art and life.

 Aina also encouraged the adoption of European teachers in art instruction in the country.
 His effort led to the hiring of a foreign art teacher named Kenneth C. Murray.
 Murray led a gradual re-awakening of traditional handicraft and arts.

 The new approach of promoting indigenous African arts and staying within the native repository of knowledge in traditional African arts was introduced into the curriculum of various secondary schools in the country.
 The efforts of the new instructor yielded early dividends, as the number of Nigerian art instructors increased and knowledge of traditional works such as the Uli body and wall became more pronounced.
 However, Murray's effort meant little in the long run as the country was in the midst of a colonial and Western government which introduced its own way or life, leading to a gradual shift in the society from traditional to a Western culture.

 Works

 Onabolu's major artworks were portraits.
-His portrait of Mrs Spencer Savage in 1906 is sometimes credited as one of the earliest outstanding work of art that used a western and modern style and technique.
+His portrait of Mrs. Spencer Savage in 1906 is sometimes credited as one of the earliest outstanding works of art in Nigeria that used a western and modern style and technique.